Supplier pay on-time or pay interest policy

 General Interest Charge Rate means the interest charge determined under section 8AAD of the Taxation Administration Act 1953 on the day that payment is due.
 Details of the General Interest Charge rate are available from the Australian Taxation Office website.

-Receipt by the NCE means the day that the correctly rendered invoice is received by the NCE.
+Receipt means the day that the correctly rendered invoice is received by the NCE.

 The Day that Payment was Made is the day that the NCE’s system generates a payment request into the banking system for payment to the business.